brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - **Azul's Prime OpenJDK** is *very* fast since it hooks into llvm, but its currently incompatible with most mods and is linux-only.
 Get it from here: https://docs.azul.com/prime/prime-quick-start-tar

-- Unlike most Java 8 builds, **Red Hat Java 8** has the Shenandoah garbage collector.
+- **Red Hat Java 8** has the Shenandoah garbage collector.
 Its gated behind a free email signup: https://developers.redhat.com/products/openjdk/download

 - **IBM's OpenJ9** is... *much* slower in Minecraft, and uses totally different flags than any other Java build.
 See [FAQ](#FAQ).